 The Eritrean capital city of Asmara is like a film set from an early Italian movie, with vintage Italian coffee machines and outstanding examples of Art-Deco architecture.
 Although the country faces numerous hardships, it paradoxically remains one of Africa’s most peaceful, secure, and welcoming destinations.

-This tour can be done as a standalone, or combined with our Somaliland Tour.
+This tour can be done as a standalone, or combined with our Djibouti Tour or Somaliland Tour.
 As always, we offer discounts on group bookings and for returning Pioneers.

-We take care of every facet of the Eritrean visa process.
 If you live in a country with Eritrean representation we assist you with collecting the visa.
 If not then all you have to do is collect the visa on arrival at Asmara airport with an invitation letter we provide you before the tour.
-It’s that easy.
 If these dates don’t work for you, no problem – contact us for info on organising your own independent itinerary for any date.
 We will also facilitate the visa process for you.

-We will meet up at the hotel before heading out for our first group dinner and drinks in Eritrea!
+We will meet your at the hotel before heading out for our first group dinner and drinks in Eritrea at Harnassien Restaurant.

-Continue our tour of Asmara where we check out the various pre-Independence Day celebrations including modern and folklore dances.
+Tonight, Harnett street should be busy with the carnival so we will head there to check out the various pre-Independence Day celebrations including modern and folklore dances.

 Free time to walk around the city after breakfast and mingle with locals.